The Netherlands early Summer 2017 – Edam

 Edam

-Town hall Edam – it is still in use for marriage and other ceremonies.
+Town hall Edam – it is still in use for marriages and other ceremonies.

 Townhall Edam Detail